 - Academic Program Student Handbooks (locations vary, consult your individual college for this information)

-Transfer and graduate students are eligible for UCF Online programs and majors if admitted or readmitted to UCF beginning with the Fall 2015 semester, provided the student has not enrolled in a campus-based class.
+Transfer and graduate students are eligible for UCF Online programs and majors upon admission, or at any time provided the student has not enrolled in a campus-based class in their current career.
 First-time-in-college (FTIC) students are not eligible for UCF Online.
 Requests to opt-in or change major to UCF Online must be made no later than three business days in advance of classes starting for the fee waivers effective to be applied in that given term or term sub-session.
 For requests submitted after this deadline, the fee waivers will be effective starting the next term.